Local and Modern Methods of Crude Palm Oil Extraction

 Get familiar with the traditional or local and modern methods of crude palm oil extraction from the oil palm fruit.

-Both traditional and modern methods achieve crude palm oil extraction.
 While the traditional method is tedious and requires manpower, the modern method is either automated or semi-automated.

 In my local community in Nigeria, we smallholder farmers use the agelong traditional methods that require manpower to extract the golden oil before processing it into red palm oil.